nidhiab/file-processor/README.md

 mvn install

 # running the jar
-As a result of above command two jars get created in target folder that gets created inside the project root directory <br/> You would want to use the executable jar called file-processor.jar for testing purposes.
+As a result of above command two jars get created in target folder inside the project root directory <br/> You would want to use the executable jar called file-processor.jar for testing purposes.

 When you run the file using the following command